zellij-org/zellij/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Please choose the relevant section, follow the instructions and delete the other sections:

 1. Graphical issue inside a terminal pane (eg. something does not look as it should or as it looks outside of Zellij)
-2. Issues with the Zellij UI / behavior
+2. Issues with the Zellij UI / behavior / crash

 ** Please note: comparisons of desired behavior to tmux are usually not relevant. tmux and Zellij are two extremely different programs that do things very differently.
 Zellij is not, nor does it try to be, a tmux clone.
 Please try to refrain from such comparisons. **
 -->